Module 7: Infectious Disease

 A focused answer to the HSC Biology Module 7 dot point on the causes of infectious disease.
 Covers prions, viruses, bacteria, protozoa, fungi and macroparasites, with a named example for each and the structural features markers expect.

 A focused answer to the HSC Biology Module 7 dot point on Pasteur and Koch.
-Covers Pasteur's swan-neck flask experiment, Koch's anthrax and tuberculosis work, the four Koch's postulates, and the impact of germ theory on modern medicine.
+Covers Pasteur's swan-neck flask experiment, Koch's anthrax and tuberculosis work, the four Koch's postulates, their limitations, and the impact of germ theory on modern medicine.

 A focused answer to the HSC Biology Module 7 dot point on modes of transmission.
 Covers direct transmission, indirect transmission (airborne, waterborne, food-borne) and vector-borne transmission, with a named example for each and the public-health implications.